JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 ## Notes on how to use/contribute

+**Submitting new mods or personal experiences with listed mods**

+If there's a mod you've been able to get working with the base LS modlist, or if you want to add your experience/patch/review to a mod that's already here, you'll need to submit an [Issue](https://github.com/JaxomofRuatha/ls2-extra-mods-unofficial/issues/new/choose).
+Technically you're free to submit whatever you've tried adding, but here's what to keep in mind if you can please:

+1. Check for conflicts with other mods in MO2 (install order), and also in SSEEdit (load order).
+If there are conflicts, either note them or provide patches for them with a comment about what you patched.
+2. At least try and play LS with the mod installed and check that things are running stable, at least for a little bit.
+If there are quirks or noticeable interactions, mention that as well
+3. Potentially play through the mod or try its features, though this isn't necessary (just make note that it is "Unreviewed", as I have done).
+If you have played through, adding a short review in addition to the basic recommendation would be great!

 **Recommendation ratings**

 For the moment, I'm using the following rating system for any recommmendations: